paul-eng/webshop/README.md

 # Restful Goods

-![home]

 [Restful Goods][restful] is a MERN-stack e-commerce app using JWT authentication to persist sessions and secure CRUD operations.
 In addition to user and inventory data, its REST API serves third-party results from securely processing credit card transactions with the Stripe API.
+The UI was implemented with a mobile-first approach, and avoids excessive CSS flourishes to ensure a snappy and intuitive experience no all devices.

+![home]

 ## Summary